coronalabs/CoronaViewer/README.md

 ![Dropbox Login UI iOS](README/dropbox-login-ios.png)

 This enables the app to synchronize with your Corona project files (i.e. files that are in the above location.)

+The CoronaViewer folder has now been created and you can move your Corona project files into this folder.
+The CoronaViewer app detect files with newer dates that are moved into this folder and syncs them with the running Corona app automatically.

 #### Xcode Simulator